modAL-python/modAL/README.md

 ![](doc/img/active_learning.png)

-The key components of any workflow are the **model** you choose, the **information** measure you use and the **query** strategy you apply to request labels.
-With modAL, instead of choosing from a small set of built-in classifiers, you have the freedom to seamlessly integrate scikit-learn or Keras models into your algorithm and you can easily tailor your custom query strategies and information measures.
+The key components of any workflow are the **model** you choose, the **uncertainty** measure you use and the **query** strategy you apply to request labels.
+With modAL, instead of choosing from a small set of built-in components, you have the freedom to seamlessly integrate scikit-learn or Keras models into your algorithm and you can easily tailor your custom query strategies and uncertainty measures.

 ## modAL in 5 minutes
 Active learning with a scikit-learn classifier, RandomForestClassifier